 Hostel: Hostel Prague Tyn, a great choice within 2 minutes of the Old Town square.

-Budget: Palac U Kocku, amazing budget hotel within 2 minutes of the Old Town square.
+Budget: Palac U Kocku, an amazing budget hotel within 2 minutes of the Old Town square.

 Mid-range: Archibald at the Charles Bridge, within 2 minutes of the Charles Bridge, in the Lesser quarter.